Press Releases

 Latest Releases

-U.S. Senator Tina Smith’s Bipartisan Bill to Improve Rural Health Care Passes Senate
+U.S. Senator Tina Smith’s Bipartisan Bill to Improve Rural Health Care Signed Into Law

-WASHINGTON [12/21/22] – U.S. Senator Tina Smith (D-Minn.) and John Barrasso (R-Wyo.), Co-Chairs of the Senate Rural Health Causes, announced that their bipartisan bill to improve rural health care passed the Senate by unanimous consent.
+WASHINGTON [01/06/23] – U.S. Senator Tina Smith (D-Minn.) and John Barrasso (R-Wyo.), Co-Chairs of the Senate Rural Health Caucus, announced that their bipartisan bill to improve rural health care was signed into law by President Biden.
 The State Offices of Rural Health (SORH) Reauthorization Act of 2022 will reauthorize a key program that supports health facilities in rural areas across the country.
-The legislation now goes to the U.S. House of Representatives for consideration.
 “When I meet with families, farmers, businesses and community leaders in greater Minnesota, one of the first issues that comes up is health care,” said Smith.
-“This
+“This bipartisan legislation will help make sure State Offices of Rural Health

 en_USEnglish